PowerShift Publications 2018-2011

 Summary: This publication critically examines the effectiveness of the Clean Development Mechanism (CDM) with regard to sustainable development and climate protection.
 Doubts are expressed as to whether the CDM really leads to significant improvements or is merely an instrument for industrial profits.

-Summary: The profile deals with the increasing importance of aluminium in the automotive industry due to its lightness and strength.
-However, the production of aluminum is energy-intensive, where 1% The world's electricity is used for aluminium production.
-Despite the benefits in use, such as weight savings leading to higher efficiency, the social and environmental impacts of bauxite mining and aluminum production are significant.
+Summary: The profile covers the increasing importance of aluminium in the automotive industry due to its lightness and strength.
+However, the production of aluminum is energy-intensive, where 1% The electricity produced worldwide is used for the production of aluminium.
+Despite the advantages in use, such as weight savings, which lead to higher efficiency, the social and environmental impacts of Bauxitabbaus and aluminium production are significant.

-Summary: Lithium, as the lightest metal, is central to battery production, especially for electromobility.
-The profile describes the extraction methods and main extraction countries as well as the challenges and environmental impacts associated with lithium mining.
-Despite rising demand driven by battery production, mining is concentrated in a few countries, leading to potential shortages.
+Summary: Lithium, as the lightest metal, is of central importance for battery production, especially for electromobility.
+The profile describes the production methods and main production countries as well as the challenges and environmental impacts associated with lithium mining.
+Despite the rising demand driven by battery production, mining is concentrated in a few countries, leading to potential shortages.

-Summary: This publication addresses the increasing importance of electromobility and the associated growth in international commodity trading.
-Demand for specific raw materials such as copper, aluminum, nickel, and lithium and cobalt for batteries is expected to almost double by 2025.
-The profile emphasizes the ecological, social and developmental problems associated with this increased demand for raw materials.
+Summary: This publication focuses on the increasing importance of electromobility and the associated growth in the international commodity trade.
+The demand for specific raw materials such as copper, aluminum, nickel as well as lithium and cobalt for batteries is expected to almost double by 2025.
+The profile highlights the environmental, social and development problems associated with this increased demand for raw materials.

-The German nuclear phase-out on the test bench of an international investment arbitration court?
+The German nuclear phase-out under the scrutiny of an international investment arbitration court?
 Background to the new dispute Vattenfall against Germany (II)

 Authors: Nathalie Bernasconi-Osterwalder & Rhea Tamara Hoffmann

 Summary: This publication discusses the conflict between Vattenfall and the Federal Republic of Germany in connection with the nuclear phase-out and the subsequent arbitration before the International Centre for the Settlement of Investment Disputes (ICSID).
-Vattenfall is seeking damages in the amount of over 700 million euros for the decommissioning of the Krümmel and Brunsbüttel nuclear power plants, based on the Energy Charter Treaty.
+Vattenfall is seeking damages of more than 700 million euros for the decommissioning of the Krümmel and Brunsbüttel nuclear power plants, based on the Energy Charter Treaty.
 The text aims to provide an understanding of the case and its investment protection context.

 2011